DavidLeoni/divercli/docs/README.md

 ### Configuration

-To determine to which database to connect, DiverCli uses configuration file `$eval{it.unitn.disi.diversicon.cli.DiverCli.INI_FILENAME}` inside project directory.
+To determine to which database to connect, DiverCli uses configuration file `$eval{eu.kidf.diversicon.cli.DiverCli.INI_FILENAME}` inside project directory.
 You can edit the file to connect to the database of choice, but note currently only <a href="http://www.h2database.com" target="_blank">H2 databases </a> are supported (DiverCli uses H2 v1.3.160).

-When a database is created default username is `$eval{it.unitn.disi.diversicon.Diversicons.DEFAULT_USER}` and password is `$eval{it.unitn.disi.diversicon.Diversicons.DEFAULT_PASSWORD}`.
+When a database is created default username is `$eval{eu.kidf.diversicon.core.Diversicons.DEFAULT_USER}` and password is `$eval{eu.kidf.diversicon.core.Diversicons.DEFAULT_PASSWORD}`.

 #### Global configuration

-There is also global config in `USER_HOME/$eval{it.unitn.disi.diversicon.cli.DiverCli.INI_PATH}` shared by all projects.
+There is also global config in `USER_HOME/$eval{eu.kidf.diversicon.cli.DiverCli.INI_PATH}` shared by all projects.
 Settings there will be overridden by individual project settings.

 In case global configuration gets messed up, you can reset it by issuing: